 Only when these concepts became part of my routine as a teacher, did they begin to make sense to me.
 And that’s where the concepts of sense-making and sense-giving came into play.
 Back then, I didn`t have a name for them, but these two concepts struck deep into me as my school policies rapidly changed.
 So, what is the concept of sense-making and sense-giving?
 In his article, Huemer (2012) explains that sense-making is “the process by which people give meaning to experience (Weick, 1995 as cited in Huemer, 2012:241) while sense-giving “consists of attempts to alter and influence the way others think and act” (Huemer, 2012:241).

 We all do it all the time.
-When we need to justify something that we do that benefits us, we choose to highlight certain meanings over others.
+When we need to justify why we do something that benefits us, we choose to highlight certain meanings over others.
 For example, think of homework as an idea.
 Common sense tells us that students benefit from doing homework regularly.
 The benefits of homework are somewhat debatable, but it is not only our students who may benefit from their homework assignments.
 Ultimately, our institutions benefit from regular homework in that parents expect their children to develop good study habits and would like the school to help them in this process.
 We teachers benefit from homework, too.
 We are more likely to be regarded as effective teachers when we get our students to do it.
 So, how do we communicate this to our students so that they do their homework assignments?

 Likewise, some organizational values may be highlighted while others may be set aside so that we focus on the ones that are important for the organization.
-For example, at a certain school, we are told we are valued for their contributions rather than being told we may need to work overtime to contribute with more if we we want to be valued.
+For example, at a certain school, we are told we are valued for our contributions rather than being told we may need to work overtime and sacrifice family time to contribute with more if we we want to be valued.
 Schools may make us focus on the former and neglect the latter so that we make sense of the amount of time we spend on planning class projects and school parties.

 Well, the good news is that we can always think critically about policies, mission statements, and company values and not take them at their face value, but try to see the actual values and beliefs behind them.
 We certainly benefit from our careers, our jobs and our income, but we also need to consider the ways in which organizations construct meaning and how we construct meaning together with the organizations we work for rather than simply consume ideas as absolute truths.

 Huemer, Lars.
 Organizational identities in networks: Sense-giving and sense-taking in the salmon farming industry.
 In: The IMP Journal, vol. 6 issue 3, 2012.
 Available at: https://core.ac.uk/download/pdf/52040244.pdf